 - Parmesan — To make this recipe Whole30 or Paleo, you can omit the parmesan cheese or use a substitution.

-Instructions to make healthy mashed sweet potatoes
+Instructions for making mashed sweet potatoes

 - In a large pot of salted water, bring water to a boil and then add the diced sweet potatoes.